jkennel/hydrorecipes/README.md

 [![R-CMD-check](https://github.com/jkennel/hydrorecipes/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/jkennel/hydrorecipes/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of hydrorecipes is to supplement the [recipes package](https://recipes.tidymodels.org) with a few steps that can help deal with moderately sized water level datasets.
-These were developed primarily with regression convolution in mind.
+The goal of **hydrorecipes** is to supplement the [recipes package](https://recipes.tidymodels.org) with a few steps that can help deal with moderately sized water level datasets.
+These were developed primarily with regression convolution in mind to be used with *lm* or *glmnet*.
 The following steps are currently available:

 -   *step_lead_lag* is a more flexible version of *step_lag* from the [recipes package](https://recipes.tidymodels.org).
 Values can be